FlyingLexmi/Yukiteru/README.md

 - `-stop`: Stops the bot's current tasks.
 - `-setSpawnPointCommand`: Sets the spawn point using the /spawnpoint command (works only on private servers).
 - `-stone`: Automates farming cobblestone in a cobblestone farm.
+- `-bookEnchant`: Book enchanting
+- `-fishing`: Fishing
+- `-logs`: See bot logs
+- `playerFollow`: player Follow

 ## Links

-You can find more information, join our community, or watch tutorials through the following links:
+You can find more information, join our community, or watch tutorials through the following links, if you have any ideas how I can improve bot text me in telegram:

 - [![YouTube](https://img.shields.io/badge/YouTube-Channel-red)](https://www.youtube.com/your-channel-link)
 - [![Telegram](https://img.shields.io/badge/Telegram-Chat-blue)](https://t.me/your-telegram-link)